klebgenomics/Kleborate/docs/source/index.rst

 ..
-KleborateModular documentation master file, created by sphinx-quickstart on Thu Apr 25 06:02:56 2024.
+Kleborate documentation master file, created by sphinx-quickstart on Thu Apr 25 06:02:56 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.